 After your internal audit, you will receive an internal audit report from the auditor.
 You should also expect findings from the internal auditor, and you should expect opportunities for improvement (OFI) to be identified.
 Experienced auditors can typically identify the root cause of a nonconformity more quickly than most process owners.
 Therefore, it is recommended for each process owner and subject matter expert to review nonconformities with the auditor and discuss how the nonconformity should be investigated.
 The root cause must be correctly identified during the CAPA process, and the effectiveness check must be objective to ensure that problems do not recur.

 Step 3 – Initiating corrective actions

 Corrective actions should be initiated for each internal audit finding immediately, to make sure the findings are corrected and prevented from repeat occurrence before the Stage 1 audit.
 It will take a minimum of 30 days to implement the most corrective actions.
 Depending upon the scheduling of the internal audit, there may not be sufficient time to complete the corrective actions.
-However, you should at least initiate a CAPA for each finding, perform an investigation of the root-cause, and begin to implement corrective actions.
+However, you should at least initiate a CAPA for each finding, perform an investigation of the root cause, and begin to implement corrective actions.

-Monitoring and measuring of each process is the best source of preventive actions, while internal audits are typically the best source of corrective actions.
+Monitoring and measuring each process is the best source of preventive actions, while internal audits are typically the best source of corrective actions.
 Any quality problems identified during validation are also excellent sources of corrective actions because the validation can be repeated as a method of demonstrating that the corrective actions are effective.
-However, your ISO 13485 certification auditor will focus on non-conforming products, complaints, and service as the most critical sources of corrective actions.
+However, your ISO 13485 certification auditor will focus on non-conforming products, complaints, and services as the most critical sources of corrective actions.
 These three sources are prioritized because these three sources have the greatest potential for resulting in a serious injury, death, or recall if corrective actions are not implemented to prevent problems from recurring.

 Step 4 – Conducting your first management review